The Funhouse Blu-ray Review

 Andrew Laszlo’s cinematography makes gorgeous use of the anamorphic frame, filling it to the brink with rich colors and stylistic camera moves.
 Equally impressive is John Beal’s music that combines orchestral elements with electronic instruments for an unsettling effect when passing through the attractions.
-Larry Block’s screenplay keeps things moving at a nice pace and was the source for Owen West’s novelization (not to be confused with the book of the same name by Dean Koontz).
+Larry Block’s screenplay keeps things moving at a nice pace and was the source for Owen West’s novelization (an alias for author Dean Koontz).
 Director Tobe Hooper, hot off of Salem’s Lot, delivers the goods with The Funhouse, a stylistic treat for anyone willing to hope beyond any expectations of traditional slasher formulas and experience a first rate monster movie.

 Video and Audio:

 Technological improvements in picture and sound quality continue to smile on this movie as anyone familiar with the original VHS release remembers that murky pan and scan squeeze job.
 The laser disc and original DVD releases corrected the aspect ratio, but were 4x3 hard mattes.
 Finally the film gets a gorgeous new high-def transfer for the Blu-ray release that will satisfy fans new and old.